pbv/codex/doc/USER-GUIDE.md

 `language`

-:      Specify the programming language for an this exercise, e.g. `python`, `haskell`, `c`
+:      Specify the programming language for an exercise, e.g. `python`, `haskell`, `c`

 `valid`